 I have divided this page into 4 easy-to-read sections...

 ***Near the end of the page I’ll give you a link to download all of these royal icing tips and hacks.
-You can then print and leave it at your workstation to periodically read through.
-Eventually, all of it will become second hand and you won’t have to refer to it.
+You can then print and leave it at your workstation to periodically refer to it.
+Eventually, all of it will become second hand and you won’t have to lay your eyes on it.

 Make sure to get the free download of my Superior Royal Icing.
-This will assure you're off to a great start!
+This will assure you are off to a great start!

 -mix on low only with the whip attachment.
 When mixing the batch of royal icing, only use the low speed for 8 minutes max.
-More speed whips air into the icing, causing air bubbles.
+More speed whips air into the icing, causing air bubbles and flattened royal icing on the cookie instead of fluffy

 -do not add too much water.
-Too much water will slow down the drying, thus, could cause color bleed.
+Too much water will slow down the drying, thus, increasing the chance of color bleeding.

 -use quality powdered sugar.
 Quality means the brands add less cornstarch.
 Cornstarch contributes to color bleed.